Ada-Developers-Academy/core-unit-1/intro-to-functions/practice-intro-to-functions.md

 ##### !end-answer
 ##### !hint

-If there are typos within a string literal, it may be wrong spelling, but it will not cause a syntax or runtime error.
+If there are typos within a string literal, the spelling may be wrong, but it will not cause a syntax or runtime error.

 ##### !end-hint
 ### !end-challenge